1Hanif1/1Hanif1/README.md

 <img align='right' width="300" src="./Hello.gif" alt="Hello Friend :)" />

-🌠 I'm a Computer Science student and a frontend developer in the making 😊
+🌠 I'm a Computer Science student and a web developer in the making 😊

-🌠 Currently, I'm Learning **Data Structures and Alogrithms**
+🌠 Currently, I'm Learning **Python**

 🌠 Have a website to be made?
 Hit me up.
 I'm available for work!

 ## About Me 🌼

-✨ **Who am I?** ~ I am a Computer Science student, studying in India.
+✨ I am a Computer Science student, studying in India.
 I am 19 years old 😅 I go by the name **_Mo_** on my socials!
 Honestly I just wanted a cool nickname but couldn't think of one so just shortened my middle name to two letters and voila! there you go 😝

-✨ **What do I do?** ~ I am a beginner frontend developer 💻 I can build responsive web pages and can work well with APIs 😎 Have a look at my repository 😁
+✨ I am a beginner frontend developer 💻 I can build responsive web pages and can work well with APIs 😎 Have a look at my repository 😁

-✨ **My Career Goals?** ~ I wish to be a _Full Stack developer_ one day but for now, I will improve upon my frontend skills 😄
+✨ I wish to be a _Full Stack developer_ one day but for now, I will improve upon my frontend skills 😄

-✨ **My Hobbies** ~ Music, Games, Anime, Books and occasionally scrolling mindlessly on youtube shorts 😛
+✨ I like to listen to Music, play games, watch anime, read books, going on walks, and watch youtube videos lol 😛
 ## My Repositories worth checking out 🔥
 - Forkify ~ a recipe application using vanilla JS
 - Disney+ Clone ~ Made for hacktober fest